Monarchy: The Royal Family at Work: The Queen and Us

 The Queen presides over the annual Royal Garden Party, for which every invitation is written by hand and checked by the 'Garden Party Ladies'.
 One of the guests at the Garden Party is Pearl Mitchell from Northern Ireland, who nervously prepares to meet the Queen.

 Following the Garden Party, the Queen visits a Hindu Temple and has a feast of Kashmiri delicacies.
 In Northumberland, The Prince of Wales and The Duchess of Cornwall have tea with an organic farming family.
 Meanwhile, The Duke of Edinburgh travels to the official opening of the Emirates Stadium, but not all goes to plan.

 Inside the Firm

-The Prince of Wales, The Princess Royal, The Duke of York and The Earl of Wessex talk about their work as part of the Royal Family.
-Prince William makes coffee and breakfast for residents at an London inner-city hostel and Prince Harry attends a strategy meeting for Sentebale.
+The Prince of Wales, the Princess Royal, the Duke of York and the Earl of Wessex talk about their work as part of the Royal Family.
+Prince William makes coffee and breakfast for residents at a London inner-city hostel and Prince Harry attends a strategy meeting for Sentebale.
 At the palace, the Keeper of the Privy Purse, Sir Alan Reid, releases details of the Royal Family's annual expenses to the press.

 At the Royal Military Academy Sandhurst, the Queen and other members of the Royal Family attend Prince William's passing out parade.